veillette/physics-book/contents/ch9SimpleMachines.md

 <div class="title">
 What is the Advantage for the Wheelbarrow?
 </div>
-In the wheelbarrow of [Figure](#fig2), the load has a perpendicular lever arm of 7.50 cm, while the hands have a perpendicular lever arm of 1.02 m.
+In the wheelbarrow of [Figure 2](#fig2), the load has a perpendicular lever arm of 7.50 cm, while the hands have a perpendicular lever arm of 1.02 m.
 (a) What upward force must you exert to support the wheelbarrow and its load if their combined mass is 45.0 kg?
 (b) What force does the wheelbarrow exert on the ground?